There’s only one way to truly explore Kekova in Turkey – by kayaking over the sunken city of Kekova, a place frozen in time for 2,000 years

 Would you like to kayak at Kekova?
 Then see what it’s really like in my video below!

 The day before I arrived in Kekova in southern Turkey, a place located on the Turquoise Coast.

 It’s not hard to describe Kekova.
 Barely bigger than a village, Kekova is just a cluster of guest houses and restaurants that serve Turkish tourists during the hot summer months.

 I can’t imagine what this place would look like during winter – I wouldn’t be surprised if it closed down completely, perhaps the call to prayer from the local mosque the only sound for miles around.

-As for us, we were there for one reason and one reason only – to kayak over the ancient city of Kekova.
+As for us, we were there for one reason and one reason only – to kayak Kekova, to kayak directly over the sunken city.

 When Lonely Planet wanted to find authentic stories, the ones no one else knows about, this was exactly the type of place they had in mind.